spacing spacing spacing

 We can also fast from food and drink that our bodies do not really need for optimal functioning.
 In this regard it is important to understand that fasting does not amount to a ruthless act of merely denying ourselves pleasure from good food; instead, fasting has two aspects.
 First, it can refer to cutting back on—and even eliminating, if possible— unhealthy foods (e.g., junk foods, sugary foods, processed foods).
 Second, it can refer to a selective reduction of the usual amount of food for a limited time, so as to effect a purging of physiological toxins from the body and also to stimulate a greater awareness of a spiritual hunger for the presence of the holy in our lives.

 2. Note that a traditional Catholic guide such as the Baltimore Catechism claims that dreams are irrational and meaningless and should be ignored.
 But note carefully that this Catechism was written at a time when the psychology of the unconscious was not scientifically understood.
-It just goes to show that scientific knowledge—in contrast to Catholic dogma—is always limited to the current culture.
 If you want to believe the Baltimore Catechism about dreams you may as well believe that the world is flat or that the sun revolves around the earth.

 3. Be careful not to be deceived by “medical marijuana.”
 Marijuana (cannabis) is an evil substance, and any use of it, for any reason, opens a hellgate to demonic influence.
 As politically correct as “medical marijuana” may seem, it’s all a demonic deception.